 Students analyse and interpret archaeological and written evidence.
-They develop increasingly sophisticated skills and understandings of historical issues and problems by interrogating the surviving evidence of ancient sites, societies. individuals significant and historical periods.
-They investigate the problematic nature of evidence, pose increasingly complex questions about the past and formulate reasoned responses.
+They develop increasingly sophisticated skills and understandings of historical issues and problems by interrogating the surviving evidence of ancient sites, societies, individuals and significant historical periods.
+They investigate the problematic nature of increasingly complex evidence. pose questions about the past and formulate reasoned responses.